Little Rock assistant city attorney overseeing public record requests to resign - NewsBreak

 “It’s unfortunate that the City Attorney took it upon himself to send an email to the Plaintiff in a lawsuit against the City, making unsubstantiated allegations,” Sadler wrote.
 “It appears he is working against his own client in a retaliatory manner, which is concerning.”

-A FOX 16 Investigates report in July found community activist Jimmie Cavin was being delayed from getting credit card purchase information from Scott’s office after a FOIA request had been filed for the documents.
+A Working 4 You investigation in July found community activist Jimmie Cavin was being delayed from getting credit card purchase information from Scott’s office after a FOIA request had been filed for the documents.

-The records from that request were sent to FOX 16 Investigates by the police department.
+The records from that request were sent to Working 4 You by the police department.
 The mayor’s office, however, stated it “has no records responsive to your request.”Little Rock city attorney orders police to release draft report after public-records request

 The mayor’s office has not yet issued a statement on Betton’s resignation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.